jssol/jssol/README.md

-- 👋 Hi, I’m @jssol
+- 👋 Hi, I’m Jonathan Sivahera
-- 👀 I’m interested in making money
+- 👀 I’m interested in learning new things aka how to make more money!
-- 🌱 I’m currently learning how to make more money
+- 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on lucrative projects
+- 💞️ I have set the goal to be employed in tech for the year to come
 - 📫 My mail is jsivahera@icloud.com

 <!---